-To fund a portion of the acquisition purchase price, the Corporation plans to issue approximately 6,306,300 common shares on closing resulting in estimated gross proceeds of \$350,000 and net proceeds after common share issuance costs of \$341,096. (\$14,000 common share issuance costs less \$5,096 income taxes).
-The current approximate market price per share has been applied as the issue price per share in the pro forma consolidated financial statements.
+To fund a portion of the acquisition purchase price, the Corporation issued 6,310,000 subscription receipts (the "Subscription Receipts") in October 2003 at \$55.50 per Subscription Receipt.
+The Subscription Receipts are convertible into common shares of the Corporation (the "Common Shares") on closing resulting in estimated gross proceeds of \$350,205 and net proceeds after Common Share issuance costs of \$341,301 (\$14,000 Common Share issuance costs less \$5,096 income taxes).